Anthias anthias

-Anthias anthias, the swallowtail sea perch or marine goldfish, is a species of marine ray-finned fish from the grouper and sea bass family Serranidae.
+Anthias anthias, the swallowtail sea perch or marine goldfish, is a species of marine ray-finned fish from the family Anthiadidae.
 It is native to the eastern Atlantic Ocean and the Mediterranean Sea where it is associated with reefs.
 It is found in the aquarium trade.

 Description

 Anthias anthias has a rather deep body which has a standard length which is equivalent to 2.5 times its depth.
 The dorsal fin has 10 spines, with the third spine being especially long, and 15 soft rays.
-The anal fin has 3 spines and 7 soft rays.
+The anal fin has three spines and seven soft rays.
 The pectoral fins are longer than the pelvic fins.
 The caudal fin has asymmetrical, pointed lobes with lower lobe being longer than the upper lobe.
-It has a complete lateral line which has 36-39 scales, the scales are large.
-Their colour varies from pink through to red and they have 3 yellow lines on the sides of their heads.
+It has a complete lateral line which has 36–39 scales, the scales are large.
+Their colour varies from pink through to red and they have three yellow lines on the sides of their heads.
 Frequently they can show brown blotches along the back.
 The pelvic fins are yellow in colour but when breeding those of the males turn red.
 They can attain a standard length of 27 cm but they are more normally around 12-18 cm.